Skip to content

 image

 Navigate into the dk-config project, create a new container.conf file with the following content.
-This configuration enables metric collection for containers and disables stdout log collection for all images.
+The container enables metric collection and disables stdout log collection for all images.

 container.conf